In This Article

 How to Get to Kutztown, PA

-• By Air: Lehigh Valley International Airport is just 30 minutes away, with car rentals and shuttles available.
+• By Air: I flew into Lehigh Valley International Airport once—it’s just 30 minutes away, and car rentals are easy to grab for the last leg of the trip.

 Where to Stay in Kutztown, PA